Family Resources

 - Family Resources Workshops

-Iowa School for the Deaf is pleased to offer Iowa School for the Deaf students and parents the advantages of being paired with Deaf role models, Deaf mentors and parent mentors.
-This free service matches you with formally trained and screened adults who are either deaf, hard of hearing or who have raised children who are deaf or hard of hearing.
-Visits are structured to accommodate the families’ schedules and comfort levels.
-Visits may be virtual, in person, at public meeting places or in the family’s home.
+Deaf Mentors and parent mentors are free services which match families with formally trained and screened adults who are either deaf, hard of hearing or who have raised children who are deaf or hard of hearing.
+Visits are structured to accommodate family schedules and comfort levels.
+Visits may be virtual, in-person, at public meeting places or in the family’s home.

 With 90% of deaf children born to hearing parents, it is common for parents to struggle with how to raise a child who is deaf.
 These children likely respond better to visual information than auditory input.
-A Deaf mentor connects families who have deaf children with Deaf adults who are trained in helping parents learn and use visual learning strategies.
-Additionally, mentors have likely experienced the feelings and situations families are facing, and can share insight and provide an optimistic perspective.
-Deaf mentors and families often build lasting relationships.
+A Deaf Mentor connects families who have deaf children with Deaf adults who are trained in helping parents learn and use visual learning strategies.
+Mentors have likely experienced the feelings and situations families are facing, and can share insight and provide an optimistic perspective.
+Deaf Mentors and families often build lasting relationships.

 Parent Mentors